-335. THEORETICAL CHEMISTRY.-A continuation of 331-332.
+335. THEORETICAL CHEMISTRY.-A continuation of 331-332, dealing chiefly with electrochemistry and thermodynamic chemistry.
 Required in Chemical Engineering and Chemistry courses, first semester, senior year.
-(6 units)
+(7 units)

 336. THEORETICAL CHEMISTRY LABORATORY.-Laboratory exercises to accompany 335.
-Required in Chemical Engineering and Chemistry courses, first semester, senior year.
-(3 units)
+Required in Chemical Engineering and Chemistry courses, first scmester, senior year.
+(2 units)